Diagnosed in older people. Features of psychological diagnostics of older people. Missed or delayed diagnosis

 The following methods of psychodiagnostics of elderly people are most often used:

-1. Test "Life expectancy" (R. Alen.
+1. Life expectancy test (R. Alen.
 S. Lindy)

-3. Affiliation Motivation Methodology (A. Megrabyan and M.Sh.
+3. Methodology “Motivation of Affiliation” (A. Mehrabyan and M.Sh.
 Magomed-Eminov).

 4. Test "Egocentric associations"

-5. Method "Tendency to loneliness"
+5. Method “Tendency to Loneliness”

-The purpose of the activities of the Center for Social Services for the Population of Narimanov is to provide social services to low-income citizens, improve their socio-economic living conditions, and provide social assistance to vulnerable citizens who find themselves in a difficult life situation.
+The purpose of the “Center for Social Services for the Population of Narimanov” is social services for low-income citizens, improvement of their social economic conditions life, providing social assistance to vulnerable citizens who find themselves in difficult life situations.

-Citizens (adults and children) who are disabled;
+· citizens (adults and children) who are disabled;

-lone elderly people and families consisting of pensioners;
+· single elderly people and families consisting of pensioners;

-· persons subjected to political repressions and rehabilitated;
+persons exposed to political repression and rehabilitated;

-· Registered refugees, internally displaced persons;
+· registered refugees, internally displaced persons;

-persons exposed to radiation contamination;
+· persons exposed to radiation contamination;

-• orphans and those left without parental care;
+· orphans and those left without parental care;

-· graduates of orphanages and boarding schools, living independently;
+· graduates of orphanages and boarding schools living independently;

-unemployed adults and adolescents;
+· unemployed adults and teenagers;

-Persons without a fixed place of residence and occupation;
+· persons without a fixed place of residence and occupation;

-persons who have undergone treatment for alcoholism, drug addiction, substance abuse;
+· persons who have undergone treatment for alcoholism, drug addiction, substance abuse;

-low-income incomplete and large families;
+· low-income single-parent and large families;

 · young families;

-The main tasks of the Center for Social Services for the Population of the City of Narimanov are:
+The main objectives of the “Center for Social Services for the Population of Narimanov” are:

-On the basis of the “Center for Social Services for the Population of the City of Narimanov”, we conducted a psychodiagnostic study of elderly people using the “Scale of self-assessment and anxiety assessment (Ch.
-Spielberger)” methodology.
+At the Center for Social Services for the Population of Narimanov, we conducted a psychodiagnostic study of elderly people using the “Self-esteem and anxiety assessment scale (C. Spielberger)” methodology.

 This method is expressed as a test.

-PT=?1 -?2 + 50,
+PT=?1 - ?2 + 50,

-where?
-1 - the sum of the crossed out numbers on the form for items 3, 4, 6, 7 9, 13, 14, 17, 18; ?2 - the sum of the remaining crossed out figures (points 1, 2, 5, 8, 10, 11, 15, 19, 20);
+where?1 - the sum of crossed out numbers on the form for points 3, 4, 6, 7 9, 13, 14, 17, 18; ?2 - the sum of the remaining crossed out numbers (items 1, 2, 5, 8, 10, 11, 15, 19, 20);

-where?
-1 is the sum of the crossed out numbers on the form for items 22, 23, 24, 25, 28, 29, 31, 32, 34, 35, 37, 38, 40; ?2 - the sum of the remaining crossed out figures (points 21, 26, 27, 30, 33, 36, 39).
+where?1 is the sum of crossed out numbers on the form for points 22, 23, 24, 25, 28, 29, 31, 32, 34, 35, 37, 38, 40; ?2 - the sum of the remaining crossed out numbers (points 21, 26, 27, 30, 33, 36, 39).

 Anxiety scale